canonical/mongo-single-kernel-library/docs/how-to/tls/disable-tls.md

 (disable-tls)=
 # How to disable TLS

 This guide assumes that you have a Charmed MongoDB deployment with TLS enabled.
-See [How to enable TLS](#enable-tls) for more information.
+See {ref}`enable-tls` for more information.

 To disable TLS encryption, remove the relation between your MongoDB applications and the TLS provider on the endpoint specific to the peer-to-peer or client-to-server communication.